THIS DATE IN HISTORY: June 6

 2007: The Anaheim Ducks become the first West Coast NHL team to win the Stanley Cup when they close out a five-game Final against the Ottawa Senators with a 6-2 victory at Honda Center.

 Travis Moen scores twice for the Ducks, who limit the Senators to 13 shots on goal against Jean-Sebastien Giguere.
-Defenseman Scott Niedermayer, who has an assist on Moen's second goal, wins the Conn Smythe Trophy as playoff MVP.
-The Ducks win the Cup in their 14th season in the NHL; they are the first California-based Cup-winning team and the first on the West Coast since the League exclusively begins competing for the Cup after the Western Hockey League folds in 1926.
+Defenseman Scott Niedermayer, who has an assist on Moen's second goal, is voted winner of the Conn Smythe Trophy as playoff MVP.
+The Ducks win it all in their 14th season in the NHL; they are the first California-based Cup-winning team and the first on the West Coast since the League exclusively begins competing for the Cup after the Western Hockey League folds in 1926.

-The celebration is especially sweet for Ducks forward Teemu Selanne, who's played 1,041 regular-season games before winning the Cup.
+The celebration is especially sweet for Ducks forward Teemu Selanne, who's played 1,041 regular-season games before winning a championship.

 "Obviously, we had to wait a long time for something unbelievable," an emotional Selanne says.
 "And it really makes it even more special.
 To get the win in our own home building … I'm so proud of my teammates.
 We've been like brothers.
 And we have had one dream together, and that's why it's so special."

 Video: 2007: Anaheim Ducks capture first Cup for California

 1956: The NHL Board of Governors passes a rule allowing a player serving a minor penalty to return to the ice after a goal is scored by the opposition.
 Prior to the change, players must serve the full two minutes, regardless of how many goals the opposition scores.